AlexandrosAueb/Empires/README.txt

 Make sure you click the RULES button to see how to play our game.
 Click the SUBMIT button and then START to start the game.

-You can see the map by double clicking the jar fie and press Start button.
+You can see the map by double clicking the jar fie and press START button.

 NOTE!
 We didn't manage to connect the game which runs from the CMD to the map we have created.
 Although it is being refreshed at each round but we coudldn't spawn it at the same time with the running game.